The conformal limit for Nakajima quiver varieties: Introduction

-and it is a biholomorphic map from $W^0(\bar\pa_0,\Phi_0)$ to $W^1(\bar\pa_0,\Phi_0)$. \end{theorem} More general conformal limit constructions have recently been obtained in \cite{CFW} for parabolic Higgs bundles, in \cite{KW} for polystable fixed points and in \cite{KM} for Higgs bundles associated to real components.
+More general conformal limit constructions have recently been obtained in \cite{CFW} for parabolic Higgs bundles, in \cite{KW} for Higgs bundles whose $\C^{\star}$--limit is polystable and in \cite{KM} for Higgs bundles lying in certain Cayley components.
 Apart from its inherent beauty and simplicity, the conformal limit map provides a way to endow the manifolds $W^1(\bar\pa_0,\Phi_0)$ with coordinates, a fact which was essential in the proof in rank two \cite{DS} of Simpson's conjecture \cite{Simpson} that the $W^1(\bar\pa_0,\Phi_0)$ are complete submanifolds of $M_{dR}$.

-Even though the existence of a conformal limit was conjectured only in the realm of Higgs bundles, it is apparent from \eqref{snake} that an analog of the family $\nabla_{R,\hbar}$ can be constructed for any hyperk\"ahler manifold admitting a $\C^{\star}$-action with the extra property that this $\C^{\star}$-action extends to its twistor space.
+Even though the existence of a conformal limit was conjectured only in the realm of Higgs bundles, it is apparent from \eqref{snake} that an analog of the family $\nabla_{R,\hbar}$ can be constructed for any hyperk\"ahler manifold admitting a $\C^{\star}$--action with the extra property that this $\C^{\star}$--action extends to its twistor space.
 Thus, given such a hyperk\"ahler manifold, it is meaningful to ask whether a conformal limit exists and whether it has certain desirable properties.

-The purpose of the present paper is to carry out the construction of a conformal limit for a class of hyperk\"ahler manifolds called Nakajima quiver varieties \cite{Na1994}.
-We chose to focus on Nakajima quiver varieties primarily because they are the only general family of hyperk\"ahler manifolds with geometric features very similar to Higgs bundle moduli spaces whose structure is relatively well understood.
+The purpose of the present paper is to carry out the construction of a conformal limit map for a class of hyperk\"ahler manifolds called Nakajima quiver varieties \cite{Na1994}.
+We chose to focus on Nakajima quiver varieties primarily because they are the only general family of hyperk\"ahler manifolds with geometric features very similar to Higgs bundle moduli spaces and whose structure is relatively well understood.

 Nakajima quiver varieties are constructed as hyperk\"ahler quotients of a vector space $\mathbb M$ parametrizing all framed representations of a doubled quiver.
 Specifically, $\mathbb M$ is hyperk\"ahler and admits a compatible group action by $G_{\mathbf{v}}$.
-As a result admits a hyperk\"ahler moment map
+As a result it admits a hyperk\"ahler moment map

 Given $(\zeta_{\R},\zeta_{\C}) \in Z\oplus(Z\otimes\C)$ where $Z$ is the center of $G_{\mathbf{v}}$, we define the Nakajima quiver variety as